 - In the Select Option field select Take No Action.

-- In the For emails From and For emails To sections, set the Applies From and Applies To fields to Everyone, as IP addresses/Hostnames are going to be used as the source of the emails.
+- In the For Emails From and For Emails To sections, set the Applies From and Applies To fields to Everyone, as IP addresses/Hostnames are going to be used as the source of the emails.
 For more information on the application of the FROM and TO variables, view the full article on Policy Specificity.

 - In the Policy Validity section select the Policy Override option.
-This will ensure that this Policy is applied before the Block policy.
+This will ensure that this policy is applied before the Block policy.
 For more information, view the full article on Policy Validity.

 - Enter the list of IP addresses (or hostnames) to apply the bypass to in the Source IP Ranges box in CIDR notation.

 - Enter the list of hostnames to apply the bypass to in the Hostnames box.
-The policy only applies, when the hostname matches the IP address used by the sending server.
+The policy only applies when the hostname matches the IP address used by the sending server.
 We will confirm when this is the case.

-- Select the Save and Exit button.
+- Click Save and Exit.

-Create an Anti-Spoofing Policy to Block Unwanted Spoofed Emails
+Anti-Spoofing Policy to Block Unwanted Spoofed Emails

 - In the Select Option field select Apply Anti-Spoofing.
 It is recommended to select the Apply Anti-Spoofing (Exclude Mimecast IPs) option.